Frequently Asked Questions

-Basically, it’s life without worrying about the upkeep and mainteance of a house.
-That means all exterior, interior, and appliance maintenance, as well as groundskeeping, grass cutting and leaf removal are included in your monthly fee.
+Basically, it’s life without worrying about the upkeep and maintenance of a house.
+That means all exterior, interior, and appliance maintenance, as well as grounds keeping, grass cutting and leaf removal are included in your monthly fee.
 The fees also provide for trash removal, scheduled transportation, security personnel, and the emergency call system.

 What fees are associated with living at Southminster?